Deliveroo set for London stock market launch - RFI

 London (AFP)

-Deliveroo debuts as a listed company Wednesday in London's biggest stock market launch for a decade, after the app-driven meals delivery group enjoyed surging sales during the coronavirus pandemic.
+Deliveroo lists Wednesday in London's biggest stock market launch for a decade after the app-driven meals delivery group enjoyed surging sales during the coronavirus pandemic.

-The eight-year-old British company, facing criticism over its treatment of self-employed riders, is set for a value of £7.6 billion (8.9 billion euros or $10.5 billion) when it launches at 0700 GMT.
+The eight-year-old British company, facing criticism over its treatment of self-employed riders, looks set to be valued at £7.6 billion ($10.42 billion, 8.90 billion euros).

-This is after pricing its initial public offering at £3.90 per share -- the bottom of its target range -- according to a source close to the matter.
+Deliveroo earlier Wednesday confirmed the pricing of its initial public offering at £3.90 per share -- the bottom of its target range.

-Despite "very significant demand from institutions across the globe" amid market volatility according to Deliveroo, its IPO has been snubbed by some asset management firms, citing the job insecurity of riders.
+Despite "very significant demand from institutions across the globe" amid market volatility, according to Deliveroo, its IPO has been snubbed by some asset management firms, citing the job insecurity and conditions of its riders.

+It is raising about £1.5 billion from a sale of just over one-fifth of the group.

+Trading in its shares begins at 0700 GMT.
+Institutional investors are the first to get a slice of the group, followed by the general public on April 7.

+"I am very proud that Deliveroo is going public in London -- our home," founder and chief executive Will Shu said in a statement Wednesday.

+"In this next phase of our journey as a public company we will continue to invest in the innovations that help restaurants and grocers to grow their businesses, to bring customers more choice than ever before, and to provide riders with more work."

-Amazon-backed Deliveroo maintains that its riders -- which total around 100,000 across 800 cities worldwide -- value the flexibility the job affords.
+Amazon-backed Deliveroo maintains that its riders -- around 100,000 across 800 cities worldwide -- value the flexibility the job affords.

-However, its business model has come under scrutiny, including in Britain, France and Spain.
+However, its business model has come under scrutiny, including in Britain, France and Spain, over conditions.

-And the highly anticipated float has been overshadowed by small-scale protests, strikes and rallies in Australia, Britain and France -- with more set to follow.
+The highly anticipated float has been overshadowed by small-scale protests, strikes and rallies in Australia, Britain and France, with more set to follow.

 - London boost -